liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-publishing-content-dynamically/06-publishing-rss-feeds.markdown

 +$$$

-**Note:** If you are behind a proxy, then you'll need to make sure to set the appropriate Java proxy settings either in your setenv script or in your system-ext.properties, such as http.proxyHost= and http.proxyPort=.
-Without them, the RSS Publisher application will be unable to access any RSS feeds.
+**Note:** If you are running your server behind a proxy, you must set the appropriate Java proxy settings (such as `http.proxyHost=` and `http.proxyPort=`) in your `setenv` script, or in your `system-ext.properties`.
+Without these properties, the RSS Publisher application can't access any RSS feeds.

 $$$